tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### appliesTo

 - Name: bdqffdq:appliesTo
-- Definition: Describes the bdqffdq:DataResource about which a bdqffdq:Assertion is made.
+- Definition: Describes the bdqffdq:DataResource about which a bdqffdq:Response is made.

 ********************